tdouce/vim_config/README.markdown

 Repeat.vim is basically a utility plugin that makes actions some other plugins take repeatable using `.` like normal vim operations.

+### Slurper ###

+slurper.vim was written as a companion to the slurper gem (http://github.com/hashrocket/slurper).
+The slurper gem allows you compose stories in a plain text file and then slurp them into Pivotal Tracker through the api in bulk.
+You will need to install the slurper gem for slurper.vim to be useful.

 ### SnipMate ###

 SnipMate gives you snippets - pieces of often typed text you can insert into